ISISComputingGroup/ibex_developers_manual/development_workflow.rst

     :scale: 85 %
     :align: center

+* Clicking the "Create pull request" button will create the pull request

+* Assign the milestone for the pull request to the current sprint

+* Choose an appropriate label for this pull request, for example: ticket or bug

-* Clicking the "Create pull request" button will create the pull request and that is us done for now as the ticket now needs to be reviewed
+* That is us done for now as the ticket now needs to be reviewed

 Reviewing a pull request
 ------------------------